PAIDiPaidThis.com

 Does a torn cruciate ligament always need surgery?

 Not always, but surgery gives the best outcome for many dogs, especially larger or more active ones.
 Smaller dogs can sometimes be managed conservatively with rest, weight control and physiotherapy.
-Your vet will weigh up your dog's size, activity and the degree of instability before recommending cruciate ligament surgery or a non-surgical plan.
+Your vet will weigh up your dog's size, activity and the degree of instability before recommending cruciate ligament surgery or a non-surgical plan, and it is reasonable to ask what each route is likely to cost before you decide.

 Will insurance cover investigating a limp?

 Usually, provided the limp is not linked to a pre-existing condition and you are within your policy limits.
 Given cruciate surgery can reach up to around £5,000, this is exactly the kind of cost pet insurance is designed for.
-Check whether both legs are covered, as some policies limit cover if the other cruciate later goes.
+Check whether both legs are covered, as some policies limit cover if the other cruciate later goes, and check your excess and annual limit before treatment starts rather than after.